Nonagon-Media/utilities/README.md

 4. check_managed.sh: Script to tell if a node is managed by chef or not
 5. delswap: Script to remove bash swap files, recursively, from the current directory
 6. search.sh: Script serves a a wrapper to the command find . -name 'string' -print
+7. json2yaml: Script to convert a json file to yaml and vice versca
+8. extractpem.sh: Wrapper script for the ssh-keygen process that extracts a pubkey from a pem file

 1. fbg
  REQUIREMENTS: